thomasverleye/iaap/4-types-of -disabilities.md

 ### Description
 Blindness is generally characterized as sightlessness or a loss of vision.
 While the term “blindness” is often used to define a total loss of vision, it may also refer to partial blindness, where sight may be extremely limited.

+They use screenreaders to use software, read content and browse the web.

 ### Challenges & Solutions for people with Blindness

 #### `[ICT]` Cannot see digital or electronic interfaces